-(2) Core Requirements: (See Arts Chart 1.)
+(2) Basic Requirements: (See Arts Chart 1.)

-The Core Requirements (★42) are designed to give the foundations of a Liberal Arts education, and students are strongly advised to complete the Core in the first two years of their program.
+The Basic Requirements (\star 36) are designed to give the foundation of a liberal Arts education.
+It is strongly advised that students complete the following requirements in the first two years of their programs.

-Note: Courses used to meet one core requirement cannot be used to meet another core requirement.
-However, courses used to satisfy a core requirement may be used to satisfy the Canadian Content requirement (if listed in Arts Chart 2).
-Senior-level courses in the area of major or minor which meet a core requirement must also be counted toward the major or minor requirements.
+Note: No one course may meet more than one of the basic requirements.
+Senior-level courses in the area of major or minor which meet a basic requirement must also be counted toward the major or minor requirements.